In an earlier post, I talked about the transferable skills I could take from being a personal assistant to being a freelance writer.

 Some PA’s do a lot of administration work, some roles are more on the organizational side of things.
 In rare cases, a senior EA may actually have a PA reporting to her (someone to palm the filing off to – yes!).

 In the realm where I work for a company, I do all the admin.
-Invoices, corporate card, minutes, filing (my least favorite) just to name a few.
+Invoices, corporate cards, minutes, and filing (my least favorite) just to name a few.
 Many of the admin tasks in my former role will be required in my own business.

-Keeping detailed records of data used in articles is important, so is keeping records for tax time, so I am going to have to start a love affair with filing.
+Keeping detailed records of data used in articles is important, as is keeping records for tax time, so I am going to have to start a love affair with filing.